Our National Park memories

 ‘My mum used to take me youth-hostelling to so many beautiful places in Britain.
 The Peak District made a strong impression on me and I especially loved the caves.
 My favourite is Speedwell Cavern where, if you’re adventurous enough, you can get a boat into the cave itself!

-‘We would often walk between youth hostels and I recall walking along the Winnats Pass – a winding road through a rocky ravine – and meeting a lot of friendly sheep.
+‘We’d often walk between youth hostels and I recall walking along the Winnats Pass – a winding road through a rocky ravine – and meeting a lot of friendly sheep.
 I visited again recently to celebrate 70 years of National Parks.
 It brought back so many happy memories, and I hope it will remain just as beautiful for generations to come.’

 ‘I was heading from the fantastically-named Stogumber to Washford in West Somerset, on the fringes of Exmoor National Park.
 This area is part of the Brendon Hills, one of the upland areas of Exmoor.
-Little-known and little-visited compared to the coast, it is one of the most tranquil areas of England.
+Little-known and little-visited compared to the coast, it’s one of the most tranquil areas of England.
 The peaceful appearance belies the area’s industrial history; iron ore was mined in these hills in the 19th century and a railway line used to run through this valley to take the ore to Ebbw Vale steelworks in south Wales.

 ‘I stumbled on this view after hiking up a steep path through a wood, dropping down again, crossing a road and there it was, largely unexpected, in front of me.
 It’s for these private, unexpected moments of joy that we all love our National Parks.’